aquilax1/Plex-Media-Server-Updater/README.md

 The only disadvantage of a service is that it is a little bit more complicated to update, because before installing the new version, the service has to be stopped, this means that the automatic update mechanism of Plex media server doesn't work.
 The objective of this script is to have an automatic update mechanism for Plex media server also when it run as service.

-This script checks for the installed version of Plex media server and compares it to the version on the download page, if a newer version is available, it downloads it and installs it automatically, taking care to stop the service before and to restart it after.
-This script is limited to the public version of Plex media server, PlexPass users have access to other releases, but I don't have a PlexPass because I don't need it, and therefore I can't make this script works also with the other releases.
+This script searches for the running process of Plex and determines if it is running as a service or as a desktop application, then checks in the folder, where Plex downloads the new versions, if a newer version is vailable and in that fall it installs it.
+If Plex runs as a service, it will stop the service, install the newer version and restart the service.
+If Plex runs as a desktop application, it will kill the process, install the newer version and relaunch the application.

-The script has few configuration parameters, the most important one is the name of the service running Plex media server, the other parameters are really optional, like if you prefer to download the Korean version, or to change the temporary folder of the installer or if you want to keep the installer after the installation is completed.
+The script should work complete automatically, whithout the need of any parameter, although it is possible to pass as parameters the user name, the service name, and whether you want it to delete the old installer from the hard disk.
 The script can be executed in a command shell with the following instruction:

 ```powershell -file PlexMediaServerUpdater.ps1```